TECH

 GitHub

-This library offers an alternative for integrating BLE in React Native applications.
+This library offers an alternative for BLE mobile app development and integrating BLE in React Native applications.

 Despite the absence of an explicit features list, we have identified the key BLE functionality based on method names.
 It includes all the features react-native-ble-plx has and a few additional ones such as: